 I hope this list of common floor plan mistakes to avoid gives you plenty to think about when creating (or tweaking) your floor plan.
 I hope you now feel excited, knowledgeable, and ready to create your floor plan with a critical eye for the little details mentioned above.

 If you want to dive deeper into creating the perfect floor plan for YOUR family, download my *FREE* Floor Plan Creation Questionnaire.
-This guided worksheet includes 20 questions that will help you truly consider your family’s needs so that you end up with a home layout that is designed perfectly for YOUR family :).
+This guided workbook includes 20 questions that will help you truly consider your family’s needs so that you end up with a home layout that is designed perfectly for YOUR family :).